jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5B) In the case and to the extent to which the residential land is held as a tenant in common in a share equal to all joint owners, converted subsequent to, and to the extent to which it was previously being held as a joint tenant nominally in the same share equal to the same joint owners, the bright-line acquisition date for the purposes of the definitions of 10-year test land and 5-year test land is the same as prior to the conversion.
 Tenancy in common converted to joint tenancy
 (5C) In the case and to the extent to which the residential land is held as a joint tenant nominally in a share equal to all joint owners, converted subsequent to, and to the extent to which it was previously being held as a tenant in common in the same share equal to the same joint owners, the bright-line acquisition date for the purposes of the definitions of 10-year test land and 5-year test land is the same as prior to the conversion.
-Dividing from and merging with pre-existing land
+Land-owning person
-(5D) To the extent to which land (land A) is either transferred by a person and, before transfer from them, was part of other land (pre-existing land) that a person owned, or is transferred to a person and, after transfer to them, merges with other land (also pre-existing land) that the person owns, an instrument of transfer for the transfer is treated as not being for the pre-existing land.
+(5D) In the case and to the extent to which a person who owns land (pre-existing land) has more land transferred to them (the transfer land) or transfers part of their pre-existing land (also, the transfer land), the instrument of transfer for the transfer land is for the transfer land only and is treated as not being for the pre-existing land, for the purposes of the definition of bright-line acquisition date.
 Estate or interest acquired upon completion of land development or subdivision (6) In the case where the residential land is acquired as the result of the completion of a land development or subdivision, the bright-line acquisition date for the purposes of the definitions of 10-year test land and 5-year test land is the date the person enters into the agreement under which they acquired the estate or interest upon the completion of the land development or subdivision.
 Residential land transferred for certain family trusts